rijegaro287/kv-cli/plan.md

     * ✓ delete \<key\>
       * ✓ deletes an entry from the database
     * ✓ Every operation to the db must be instantly applied to the file
    * ✓ Show help - Commands and how to use

+4. API to use from code
+  *

 * CMake
 * Use unit testing framework